rgreenblatt/neural-render/notes.md

  - Tune lr better for new loss function
  - MOAR data????
  - 4x4 is worse than it should be - better start block?

+2020-05-30 21:40
+Added better image -> seq and now testing image -> seq and seq blocks.
+Tried a bunch of runs with O2.
+BAD divergence behavior.
+DO NOT BE TEMPTED.
+O2 will not work with current model (O1 seems fine).